AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VB-Ophys.md

 # Visual Behavior Ophys Dataset Overview

-The Visual Behavior Ophys dataset was generted using in vivo 2-photon calcium imaging (also called optical physiology, or “ophys”) to measure the activity of genetically identified neurons in the visual cortex of mice performing a go/no-go visual change detection task.
+The Visual Behavior Ophys dataset was generated using in vivo 2-photon calcium imaging (also called optical physiology, or “ophys”) to measure the activity of genetically identified neurons in the visual cortex of mice performing a go/no-go visual change detection task.
 The same population of neurons was recorded over multiple days with varying sensory and behavioral contexts, including familiar and novel stimuli, and passive exposure sessions.
 This dataset can be used to evaluate the influence of experience, expectation, and task engagement on neural coding and dynamics in excitatory and inhibitory cell populations.

 The full ophys dataset includes neural and behavioral measurements from 107 well-trained mice during 704 in vivo 2-photon imaging sessions from 326 unique fields of view, resulting in a total of 50,482 cortical neurons recorded.